yvijayk2/NodeJS/README.md

 ### Create an Angular project using NPM
 - Go to a folder
-- Create a package.json file with the following content
+- Execute the following command to create Angular workspace.
+Replace <version> with Angular CLI version.
   ```
-  {
-    "name": "UI",
-    "version": "1.0.0",
-    "scripts": {
-      "ng": "ng"
-    }
-  }
+  npx @angular/cli@<version> new angularMicroUiWorkspace --no-create-application
   ```
-- Execute the following command to install the latest Angular CLI
+- Execute the following command to create Angular workspace with PNPM package manager instead of NPM
   ```
-  npm install --save @angular/cli
+  npx @angular/cli@<version> new angularMicroUiWorkspace --no-create-application --package-manager=pnpm
   ```

  #### Create an Angular workspace for re-usable libraries which are used by micro modules
  - Execute the following command to the workspace
     ```